Come and experience Derbyshire as it was 300 million years ago!

 Afterwards, why not have a snack and a drink in our Gastro Pod Café.

 We have activities for children of all ages.
 Outside you can go on a fossil hunt, have fun in the play area, try fossil rubbing along the quarry trail or do some gem panning (gem pans and activity packs are available from the rock shop).

 Car parking fee is by donation

 Yes we are proud to be meter free but we can only maintain this through donations, please use the 'Honesty Rocks' located in the car park.
 100% of money donated goes to keeping the site open to the great British public.

 There is ample parking space for car and coaches providing access to the National Stone Centre as well as the High Peak Trail.

 To keep the site open and maintain our parking by donation policy, we would welcome the suggested donations:

 Attention – please be aware of the uneven nature of the site and the presence of old quarry faces and mine shafts.
-Children and animals should be kept under close adult supervision at all times.
+Wear suitable walking shoes, children and animals should be kept under close adult supervision at all times.

 Finally, please remember, this is a Site of Special Scientific Interest - fossil collecting and hammering is strictly forbidden.

 Please respect the volunteers who run the site, without them it would not be able to operate.